EIFS, Architecture, and the Sustainable Design Revolution

 EIFS Design for LEED-rated Buildings

-LEED has six sections—Sustainable Sites (SS), Water Efficiency (WE), Energy & Atmosphere (EA), Materials & Resources (MR), Indoor Environmental Quality (EQ) and Innovation & Design (ID).
+LEED has seven sections—Sustainable Sites (SS), Water Efficiency (WE), Energy & Atmosphere (EA), Materials & Resources (MR), Indoor Environmental Quality (EQ), Innovation & Design (ID) and and Regional Priority (RP).

 The Material and Resources section deals with materials directly, but in the case of EIFS it is of secondary importance.
 That is because the greatest contributions EIFS can provide come from the combination of thermal performance, exterior appearance, weight reduction, and cost-effectiveness unique to these products.
 EIFS contribute toward multiple design objectives, helping architects create buildings that satisfy their many constituencies, including those related to LEED.